progenetix/progenetix-web/doc/issues-and-priorities.md

 * Search Result: Biosamples, variants ... results should have a download button for the JSON data ([part of issue 33](https://github.com/ptoussai/progenetix-next/issues/33))
 * Search Result and Visualization: SVGs should have download links
-* Navigation: After doing a query for samples from subsetsone cannot navigate back to the subsets page
+* Navigation: After doing a query for samples from subsets one cannot navigate back to the subsets page
 * Publications: Indicate if publication has samples in progenetix/arraymap (known from `counts.progenetix` now; see [issue 37](https://github.com/ptoussai/progenetix-next/issues/37)